re-fort/vue-webpack-boilerplate/README.md

 A Webpack boilerplate with Vue.js, vue-loader, axios, vue-router and Vuex.
 The aim of this project is:
 - remove the need of manually setting up above libraries
-- provide useful features are necessary when building SPA
+- provide useful features that are necessary when building SPA

 ## Demo
 https://re-fort.net/vue-webpack-boilerplate/